loretoparisi/dserve/README.md

 # dserve
-Deep learning models SERVing with Python
-We run `gunicorn` with `uvicorn` workers and served by `FastAPI` api.
+dserve - Deep learning models SERVing with Python.
+Version 0.0.1 We run `gunicorn` with `uvicorn` workers and served by `FastAPI` api.

 ## How it works